 World Famous Float Builder

-Kern Studios, the world leader of float creation, has been a part of Mardi Gras history since 1932.
-Now the family owned and operated business designs and builds floats for festivals and celebrations all over the world.
+Kern Studios, the world leader in float creation, has been a part of Mardi Gras history since 1932.
+Now the family-owned and operated business designs and builds floats for festivals and celebrations all over the world.
 See the magical creations by Kern Studios on display year around Mardi Gras World.